jrc03c/pyds/readme.md

 ---

+## `orthonormalize(x)`

+returns an orthonormalized copy of a matrix in which each column is roughly orthogonal to every other column; the orthonormalization is achieved using the [Gram-Schmidt process](https://en.wikipedia.org/wiki/Gram%E2%80%93Schmidt_process)

+---

 ## `pValue(a, b)`

 returns the _p_-value of two tensors; obviously, this is an oversimplification, since p-values can be computed in a variety of ways; this function is just short-hand for using scipy's [`ttest_ind`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.ttest_ind.html) function this way: